i-winxd/Funkin-Chart-Generator/README.md

-# This code is broken; don't use it yet.

 # Auto chart generator
 Tries to make a FnF chart based on raw midi notes.
 It will take a look at the midi notes for a character,